-If there is a new puppy or kitten in your home, it is time to get ready for adventure.
+If there is a new puppy or kitten in your home, it is time to get ready for an adventure!
 Just like a little kid, these little animals will be trouble if you give them the chance, so you’ll need to watch out for them from day one.
 If left to their own devices, they will find trouble so it is important that they are kept in a safe area during any time when they can’t be closely supervised.
 They may be cute, but they are also very vulnerable.
 They can choke on small objects or may get sick if they ingest them.
 Clumping cat litter, for example, can hurt young kittens.
 Puppies should be given toys that have been tested and are appropriate for their size and breed to limit their curiosity toward forbidden objects — like your shoes.
-Our staff at Burke Animal clinic wants you to know everything about kitten and puppy care so you can take care of your newest family member!
+Our staff at Burke Animal Clinic wants you to know everything about kitten and puppy care so you can take care of your newest family member!

 Feeding Your Puppy or Kitten